harvard-edge/MAVBench/docs/readMes/building.md

    > host_root_setup.cmd

    **For the reckless with no life** (most likely you won't fall within this group):
    By building from scratch the user can try out their own environment maps.
 Inorder to do so, folow the instruction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
 Note that you will need Visual Studio 2017 (make sure to install VC++ and Windows SDK 8.x).
-Replacing the **Build AirSim** section with the following instructions:
+Replace the **Build AirSim** section with the following instructions:
    Start x64 Native Tools Command Prompt for VS 2017.
    >  mkdir MAVBench_base;
    > cd MAVBench_base/build-scripts;
    > host_setup_env_var.cmd;
    > host_root_setup_from_src.cmd
    This will create ready to use plugin in MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project.
 Follow along with the AirSim instructions provided by Microsoft   https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).

 ### Build Notes :
 for internal developers: